Ditto Workflow SDK Skill

 - Owner (the client/user): Holds a private key, creates and signs workflows.
 This is the only key the user provides.

 - Executor (Ditto Network): A decentralized network of operators that runs workflows.
-The client only needs the executor's public address, never its private key.
+The sdk provides the executor's public address to issue session permissions.

-submitWorkflow takes executorAddress (a public 0x... address) — NOT a private key.
+submitWorkflow takes executorAddress (a public 0x... address).
 The session key system grants scoped permissions to this address so the network can execute on behalf of the owner's smart account.

 Critical: Before You Start